Buuchia/CCS_blog/posts/AT1-Journey.md

 - Shape drawn in the centre of the canvas.
 - Meditative/Hypnotizing feel.
 - Slow-motion approach of the shapes, or when they transform.
-- Random color of the petals or
+- Random color of the petals or not.

 ### Aspects I would like to improve/change
 - Change the circles to flower shape.
-- Randomize color of the background in time with the flower transformation, instead of randomizing color of petals.
+- Randomize color of the background every time the page refreshes.

 ### The way my work in dialogue with Rafael Rozendaal's *return reverse* is in:
 The title *return reverse* and the mechanical aspect the geometric shapes of the website inspire me to think about a loop of being born, disappearing, and being born again, which leads me to deep thoughts about life and how the universe works, where everything begins, ends, and a new beginning ensues.